-In this article, Jennifer outlines a few keys to nutritional success that can help lower your risk of cancer.
-She also discusses how cancer patients can help manage their nutrition during treatment, along with some tips to continue living a healthy life after treatment.
+Nutrition is an often overlooked, but essential, piece of the puzzle when considering a cancer patient’s overall health.
+This article outlines a few keys to nutritional success that can help lower your risk of cancer.
+It also discusses how cancer patients can help manage their nutrition during treatment, along with some tips to continue living a healthy life after treatment.

-The number of American cancer deaths from 2017 to 2018 dropped by 2.4%, marking a record single-year drop for the second year in a row.
-These new stats were published in the American Cancer Society’s (ACS) annual Cancer Facts & Figures report, which also reveals more positive news regarding the long-term direction of cancer death rates.
+The number of American cancer deaths from 2017 to 2018 dropped by 2.4%, marking a record single-year drop for the second year in a row at the time of publication.
+These stats were published in the American Cancer Society’s (ACS) annual Cancer Facts & Figures report, which also revealed more positive news regarding the long-term direction of cancer death rates.